 Step Up Transformer

 The transformer can transfer energy in both directions, from HV to LV side as well as inversely.
 That is the reason why it can work as voltage step up or step down transformer.
 Both transformer types have the same design and construction.
-Any transformer can operate as step-up or step-down type.
-It is only depending on the energy flows direction.
+Theoretically, we can operate any transformer as step-up as well as step-down type.
+It only depends on the energy flowing direction.
 The HV windings contain a huge number of turns compared with the LV windings.
 An LV winding wire has bigger cross-section than HV wire because of higher current value on the LV side.
-Usually, the LV windings are placed close to the transformer core and over them the HV windings are wounded.
+Usually, we place the LV windings close to the transformer core, and over them, we wound the HV windings.

 Transformer turns ratio is approximately proportional to the voltage ratio.
 Where U1,2 are voltages and N1,2 are the turns numbers on HV and LV side).
-The primary side of a step-up transformer has a small number of turns (LV side) while the transformer secondary side has many number of turns (HV side).
-That means an energy flows from the LV to HV side.
-The most important application of step-up transformer is a generator step-up (GSU) transformer which is used in all generating plants.
+The primary side of a step-up transformer has a small number of turns (LV side) while secondary side has a large number of turns (HV side).
+That means energy flows from the LV to HV side.
+The most important application of step-up transformer is a generator step-up (GSU) transformer used in all generating plants.
 Those transformers usually have large turns ratio value.
 The voltage value produced in energy generation is increased and prepared to the long distance energy transmission.
-The energy produced in generating plant is characterized by allow voltage and high current value.
+The energy produced in generating plant is at low voltage and high current values.
 Depending on the generating plant type, the GSU transformer has nominal primary voltage value from 6 up to 20 kV.

-The nominal voltage value of GSU secondary side can be 110 kV, 220 kV, 410 kV depending on energy transmission system which is connected to the GSU secondary side.
-The current value on the primary GSU side is usually very high and depending on the nominal transformer power can reach even 30000 A. This current value is not practical for energy transmission and has to be decreased because of the transmission power losses (R × I2).
+The nominal voltage value of GSU secondary side can be 110 kV, 220 kV, 410 kV depending on energy transmission system connected to the GSU secondary side.
+The current value on the primary GSU side is usually very high and depending on the nominal transformer power can reach even 30000 A. This current value is not practical for energy transmission and has to decrease because of the transmission power losses (R × I2).
 Long distance energy transmission would not be possible.
-Besides the GSU transformer also makes galavnic isolation between the generator and electrical network.
+Besides the GSU transformer also makes galvanic isolation between the generator and electrical network.